BorchLab/immReferent/README.md

 # immReferent

-An R Package for Accessing and Managing IMGT Sequences
+An Interface for Immune Receptor and HLA Gene IMGT Reference Data

 ## Introduction